 - Dress your child in loose fitting, two-piece clothing such as sweats.
-If you wish, you may bring your child to the center in pajamas. - All personal clothing, undergarments, jewelry, nail polish, and make-up must be removed prior to surgery. - Allow adequate time for travel.
-If you arrive late, it may cause delays in the surgery schedule for your child and your procedure may have to be rescheduled for another day.
+If you wish, you may bring your child to the center in pajamas. - Allow adequate time for travel and parking.
+Arriving late may cause delays in the surgery schedule for your child, and his or her procedure may need to be rescheduled for another day. - Park at the designated Children's Hospital parking lot, and bring your parking ticket to be validated when you check in to receive a discounted parking rate for the first 24 hours after arrival to the hospital.

-At Children's North Surgery Center
+At Children's

-- The nursing staff will check your child's height, weight and vital signs, and will review preoperative information and consents. - A member of the anesthesia team will speak with you. - Your child's surgeon will speak with you. - One parent must remain with your child at all times. - No siblings or other children are permitted to be in patient care areas. - Your child will change into the Surgery Center's pajamas or gown when they arrive for their procedure.
+- The nursing staff will check your child's height, weight and vital signs, and will review preoperative information and consents. - A member of the Anesthesia Team will speak with you. - One parent must remain with your child at all times.
+Parents of children admitted for diagnostic procedures will be given specific information about the procedure being performed. - After you have met with the health care team members, you and your child may visit the playroom until your child's surgeon is ready.